dowlinglab/salts-conductivity-modelling/README.md

 estimates of the soft sensors in the second case study are in the `soft_sensor_membrane_sep.ipynb` file, with the figures stored in the
 `Li_Co` folder.

-The codes were run on Python 3.10.14.
+`conductivity.py` holds the Shedlovsky and mean spherical approximation models for conductivity predictions.
+The codes were run on
+Python 3.10.14.

 The following section describes how to set up an environment capable of solving these problems.